agarciamog/agarciamog.github.io/README.md

 * Collaborate with developers, business analyst, and project managers to plan, design, and develop unique solutions to customer problems.
 * Consult and advise customers on optimal API functional design and use of inContact's RESTful APIs.
 * Led team that designed a robust and complete testing plan that includes regression testing, bug tracker, and best practices that led to better user acceptance testing results across the department.
-* Write C# for custom behavior in existing code base and then checking code in using SVN.
 * Interview prospective engineers and mentor new hires.

 **Quality Assurance Technician, October 2009 - March 2011** <br>